Biblical apocrypha

+Acceptance

+Some of the Biblical apocrypha were in the canon accepted by the earliest ecumenical councils.

-Although the term apocryphal had been in use since the 5th century, it was in Luther's Bible of 1534 that the Apocrypha was first published as a separate intertestamental section.
+It was in Luther's Bible of 1534 that the Apocrypha was first published as a separate intertestamental section.
 The preface to the Apocrypha in the Geneva Bible claimed that while these books "were not received by a common consent to be read and expounded publicly in the Church", and did not serve "to prove any point of Christian religion save in so much as they had the consent of the other scriptures called canonical to confirm the same", nonetheless, "as books proceeding from godly men they were received to be read for the advancement and furtherance of the knowledge of history and for the instruction of godly manners."
 Later, during the English Civil War, the Westminster Confession of 1647 excluded the Apocrypha from the canon and made no recommendation of the Apocrypha above "other human writings", and this attitude toward the Apocrypha is represented by the decision of the British and Foreign Bible Society in the early 19th century not to print it.
-Today, "English Bibles with the Apocrypha are becoming more popular again" and they are often printed as intertestamental books.
+Today, English Bibles with the Apocrypha are becoming more popular again, and they are often printed as intertestamental books.

-Many of these texts are considered canonical Old Testament books by the Catholic Church, affirmed by the Council of Rome (AD 382) and later reaffirmed by the Council of Trent (1545–63); and by the Eastern Orthodox Church which are referred to as anagignoskomena per the Synod of Jerusalem (1672).
+Many of these texts are considered canonical Old Testament books by the Catholic Church, affirmed by the Council of Rome (382) and later reaffirmed by the Council of Trent (1545–1563); and by the Eastern Orthodox Church which are referred to as anagignoskomena per the Synod of Jerusalem (1672).

+The Lutheran Churches normatively include in the Bible the Apocrypha as an intertestamental section between the Old Testament and the New Testament.
+Of the Old Testamental Apocrypha, Martin Luther said, "These books are not held equal to the Scriptures, but are useful and good to read" (AE 35:337).
+The Book of Concord, the compendium of Evangelical Lutheran doctrine, quotes Tobit 4:10 and cites 2 Maccabees 15:14.
+The systematic theologian Martin Chemnitz, a leading figure in the development of Evangelical Lutheranism, cites Sirach 38:25-26 as helpful.
+Chemnitz also separates Old Testament Scripture into two categories: canonical and apocryphal.
+The Dietrich Catechism, once widely used in Evangelical Lutheranism, affirms that apart from the canonical books, the Bible does contain the apocrypha.

 The Anglican Communion accepts "the Apocrypha for instruction in life and manners, but not for the establishment of doctrine (Article VI in the Thirty-Nine Articles)", and many "lectionary readings in The Book of Common Prayer are taken from the Apocrypha", with these lessons being "read in the same ways as those from the Old Testament".
 The first Methodist liturgical book, The Sunday Service of the Methodists, employs verses from the Apocrypha, such as in the Eucharistic liturgy.
 The Protestant Apocrypha contains three books (1 Esdras, 2 Esdras and the Prayer of Manasseh) that are accepted by many Eastern Orthodox Churches and Oriental Orthodox Churches as canonical, but are regarded as non-canonical by the Catholic Church and are therefore not included in modern Catholic Bibles.